A Giambelli formula for classical $G/P$ spaces: Transition for mixed Stanley functions

 \subsection{Multiplication rules}

-We show here how Theorem \ref{mainthm} and Lemma \ref{multlem} lead to Littlewood-Richardson type rules for the product of two theta polynomials.
+We show here how Theorem \ref{mainthm} may be used to obtain Littlewood-Richardson type rules for the product of two theta polynomials.
 In the case of $k=0$, we observe that the transition equations in \cite{B} give a combinatorial rule for the structure constants in the product of {\em any} two Schur $Q$-functions.
 This answers a question of Manivel in the affirmative (compare with \cite[\S 4]{BL}).

 We will actually work with the Schur $P$-functions, which are defined by the equation $P_\la = 2^{-\ell(\la)} Q_\la$, for any strict partition $\la$.
 Given two strict partitions $\mu$ and $\nu$, there are nonnegative integers $f^\la_{\mu\nu}$ such that